chrisrusselldigital/timestables/README.md

 ## MVP features

-- As a user, I need see a random multiplication question, so I can answer it
+- [x] As a user, I need see a random multiplication question, so I can answer it
-- As a user, I need the question to be from any of the 0 - 12 times tables, so that I can provide an answer
+- [x] As a user, I need the question to be from any of the 0 - 12 times tables, so that I can provide an answer
-- As a user, I need to be able to submit an answer, so that the game can tell me whether I've got the question correct
+- [x] As a user, I need to be able to submit an answer, so that the game can tell me whether I've got the question correct

+## Additional features

+- [x] Adding Google Analytics 4 & GTM
+- Sharing feature

-## Tasks
+## Prioritised backlog

 [Prioritised Trello board](https://trello.com/b/tvLePftg/times-tables)